 What is Narrative Medicine?

-Through my own experience and work, I was able to see an aspect of the illness and healing experience that goes unattended by both clinical medicine as well as public health in India.
-In 2019, I learned that the field that actually attends to it has a name, Narrative Medicine, and is a relatively new interdisciplinary niche developed and pioneered at Columbia University.
+Through my own experience and work I was able to see an aspect of the illness and healing experience which goes untended to by both clinical medicine as well as public health in India.
+In 2019, I learnt that the field that actually attends to this aspect has a name, Narrative Medicine, and is a relatively new interdisciplinary niche developed and pioneered at Columbia University.

 What have I done so far?

-Why do I want to pursue this program and what are my future plans?
+Why do I want to pursue this programme and what are my future plans?

 Being an Indian Muslim woman and hence both a statistical and a non-statistical minority myself I understand first-hand the role of narrative competency in making healthcare more accessible, inclusive, and effective for everyone.
-I believe that the Narrative Medicine program is tailor made to my aspirations, my emotional and intellectual make-up, and goals for community work.
-It is also the only program that I had applied to.
+I believe that the Narrative Medicine programme is tailor made to my aspirations, my emotional and intellectual make up, and goals for community work.
+It is also the only programme that I had applied to.
 So, you can imagine how overjoying the selection would have been for me!

 I began working in this field two and a half years ago guided by my own experience of recovering from a mental health low after hitting a literal rock bottom in 2017 and realizing, as I said, that health, ill-health, and disease aren’t just a cluster of present or absent symptoms.
 That these are symptoms of the quality of life as personally experienced in a context.

 The period of recovery and the time that followed have been a journey of immense growth for me and have led me to switch careers – from being a digital consultant in a large Indian conglomerate to working on independent projects targeting community mental health, working with youth, women and kids through storytelling programmes, awareness events, open group events, creating multimedia content, podcasting, blogging, and engaging in research and academic writing, as well as collaborating with others on project basis(e.g. study of mental health of frontline healthcare workers of India during the pandemic, study of digital intimate partner violence in India etc.).